RadioOperator/Yet_Another_Bootloader/README.md

 ### 7. Declarations:

 >  The project is for experiments only.
-Use any parts and info on/at your own risks.
+Use any parts and info on your own risks.